BIOLOGY AND CONTROL OF HUMAN LICE

 Body lice are most common during the winter months, when people tend to wear layers of clothing, creating a warm, moist environment that is ideal for louse development.
 An important point to note is that body lice spend most of their life on clothing and crawl onto the host to feed for short periods.
 Although as many as 1,000 body lice have been removed from heavily infested clothing, ten lice per person is probably more typical.
 Body louse problems are more likely to occur in situations where the same clothing is worn constantly for several days or weeks.
 Since body lice can survive away from a person for 24-48 hours, they can survive in clothing that is removed nightly but worn again the following day.

 Although body lice can transmit certain disease organisms, this problem is generally confined to underdeveloped countries where poor sanitation and overcrowding are major contributing factors.
 Feeding activity by the lice causes significant skin irritation, swelling and the formation of red welt-like marks.
 Severe infestations can lead to allergic reactions and skin disorders, such as impetigo and eczema.
 Treatment for body lice is virtually identical to the procedures for head lice.
+First, the infested person must be treated with pediculicides (lotions or shampoos).
+As in the case of head lice, body lice move rapidly from person to person upon brief contact or when clothing is shared.
+Other family members (or classmates) with whom the person comes in contact should be checked and treated, if necessary.
+Clothing, bed linen and other personal items that have been used recently must be deloused as outlined in Step #3 for head lice.
+Vacuuming mattresses, carpets and uphostlery will help remove stray lice

 Pubic Lice (Phthirus